microsoft/uprove-csharp-sdk/README.md

 Recommended parameters [UPRP] and test vectors [UPTV] used by the U-Prove SDK can be re-generated for validation purposes by loading and running the UProveParams and UProveTestVectors projects, respectively.
-The projects depend on the full BouncyCastle library; it must be obtained from http://www.bouncycastle.org/csharp/, and the compiled DLL must be placed under "ThirdParty\BouncyCastle\bc\BouncyCastle.dll" before compiling the projects.
+The projects depend on the full BouncyCastle library, and are therefore not included in the UProveCrypto.sln file by default.
+BouncyCastle must be obtained from http://www.bouncycastle.org/csharp/, the compiled DLL must be placed under "ThirdParty\BouncyCastle\bc\BouncyCastle.dll", and the two projects must be added to the solution before compiling it.

 USING THE UNIT TESTS:
 ---------------------